Skip to content

 • What is the problem?
 Tell us exactly what happened.
 Be as concise as possible.
 Tell us what the problem is now, not what led up to the problem.

 • Limited Emergency Calls – Another major concern involves emergency 9-1-1 calls.
-With traditional phone equipment, your phone number is attached to your address and maintained by the phone company.
+With traditional landline phones your phone number is attached to your address and maintained by the phone company.
 With a VoIP phone service, it is the responsibility of the customer to update their address anytime they move.
 If the customer moves and does not update their address, responders could be directed to the wrong location.

 • Cellular provided home phones do not have your address attached to your phone number.